marjandn/Message-Receiver/README.md

 # MessageReceiver
-very simple Sample for Send and receive messages automatically that run on emulator
+so simple Sample for Send and receive messages automatically that run on emulator

 nowadays most of apps has Authentication section activated by mobile number ,like you receive a message that has identity code should pass it to app server.